SMooreSwe/projectProject/README.md

 - Amended chat layout for clearer display.
 - User images now displaying properly as originally intended.

-We hope to continue improving and tweaking this project in the future and may look at the following areas.
+We hope to continue improving and tweaking this project in the future and may look at the following areas (as well as any others we may think of).

 - Properly displaying user image for google authenticated users.